postsharp/Metalama.Documentation/conceptual/Aspects/advising/implementing-interfaces.md

 - The accessibility of introduced members have no importance.
 - The aspect framework will generate public members unless the <xref:Caravela.Framework.Aspects.InterfaceMemberAttribute.IsExplicit> property is set to `true`.
 In this case, an explicit implementation is generated.

-Implementing an interface in a complete dynamic manner, when the interface itself is not know by the aspect, is not yet supported.
+Implementing an interface in a complete dynamic manner, when the interface itself is not known by the aspect, is not yet supported.

 ## Example: deep cloning